zendannyy/regex/regex_notes.md

 LOL
 :syntax enable
-Is pretty cool.
 Color codes like an IDE editor would

 <br>